 My Configs for a Fancy-Looking Terminal (starship, exa, fonts)

 My starship and exa configs for a fancy command prompt in bash and pwsh (PowerShell).
-How to make it work with Windows Terminal having nerd fonts and a nice background.
+How to beautify the terminal with nerd fonts and a nice background.
+Making it work in Windows Terminal.
+Within an SSH session, under both root and non-root users.

-My terminal environments are usually customized as follows:
+My terminal environment is usually customized as follows:

 - starship for a nice command-line prompt,

-- exa for nice directory listing instead of original
+- exa for a nice directory listing instead of original

 ls